 The amount of vapor space available to carry a given load is a crucial factor in determining the device Qmax (maximum heat transport capacity in watts)

 The sintered wick lining the walls of a heat pipe reduces the available vapor space, a key component to determining a device’s Qmax.
 This isn’t a problem for heat pipes as it’s the capillary limit that determines its ability to transport heat.
 The chart below shows Qmax for various heat pipe sizes where the evaporator is directly below the condenser (+90 degree orientation).

 Wickless thermosiphons of the same diameter as heat pipes have 100-200% higher Qmax than the heat pipe counterparts, all because of the additional vapor space.
-See Celsia’s heat pipe performance calculator.
+For additional information see this online heat pipe performance calculator.